7 places to find Dante in Florence

-Where the face of Helen of Troy “launched a thousand ships”, the muse Beatrice helped Dante put ink to paper and write over 32,000 words in his epic poem “The Divine Comedy.”
-This poem has been long considered an epic masterpiece in the Italian language and poetic style, and it is here that Dante uses Beatrice as a worthy soul to guide him through "Paradise".
+While the face of Helen of Troy “launched a thousand ships”, the muse Beatrice helped Dante put ink to paper and write over 32,000 words in his epic poem “The Divine Comedy.”
+This poem has been long considered an epic masterpiece in the Italian language and poetic style, and it is here that Dante uses Beatrice as a "worthy soul" to guide him through "Paradise".

 Want to help stoke your romantic side or search for inspiration?

 We suggest that visiting a few places that hold the ghost of Dante while he resided in Florence may help you find your own muse for romance and passion.
 Here are 7 spots within the streets of Florence where Dante could have been found contemplating his love and muse and where we hope you will find inspiration, too!